ijl20/dev_lan/README.md

 connected to the local network / WAN as usual and the other providing WAN connectivity to a NAT / DHCP ethernet segment suitable for development use.

-# Terminology
+## Terminology

-We'll refer to the Linux box providing the NAT routing / DHCP support as the *workstation*.
+*workstation*: the Linux box providing the connectivity to the development subnet and the WAN NAT routing / DHCP support.

 *development subnet*: the ethernet segment connected to the *secondary* ethernet interface using local IP addresses, i.e. 192.168.1.X (or whatever you choose).